-From ancient caves and historic buildings to underwater wonderlands, the 171-square-mile island has plenty of must-see highlights that are ripe for exploration.
+From ancient caves and historic buildings to underwater wonderlands, the 171-square-mile island has plenty of must-see highlights.

 The candy-colored Curaçao (pronounced Cure-a-sow) is often likened to a tropical Holland.
 The small, sophisticated island is located 35 miles or so off the coast of Venezuela in the southern Caribbean Sea.
 Willemstad, the island’s capital, is a multihued architectural jewel buzzing with an energy that distinguishes this destination from the collection of laid-back Caribbean isles.